cleverlight/lightenna/_includes/presentations/2020-02-17-containers-in-production-fast.md

 {% if include.pres %}Note: {% endif %}
 Amazon's Kubernetes service (EKS) can [run on Fargate](https://aws.amazon.com/blogs/aws/amazon-eks-on-aws-fargate-now-generally-available/), which means Amazon manage the underlying infrastructure that your pods run on.
+It's a great example of relying on the managed services that Hyperscale Cloud vendors provide, rather than building it all yourself.

+It's not the only way.
+It may not even be the right way for you in the future, but it's almost certainly the right way to start out.
+By paying the vendor (who has greater access to massive economies of scale) to take care of the service management, you can concentrate on your core business activities\: the special sauce that allows you to differentiate your product, not the sesame seems that make you like every other company in your space.

+When you know that you need to run a 100,000 server farm to build a rendering pipeline for your next 3D Animated feature, maybe paying AWS for on-demand EC2 instances won't be the way to go, but it might be now.

 --